salaboy/from-monolith-to-k8s/workshop.md

 </details>

+## Questions

 # Next Steps

 There are tons of options and challenges to solve in the Cloud-Native space, you can use this workshop and applications as a playground to test new projects before adopting them for your applications.
 That is exactly the reason why these apps were built in such way.
 Here are some recommendations for futher exploring, improvements that can lead to contributions to these repositories for future workshops or just to serve as examples for the entire Kubernetes community:

+- **Adding New Services**: how would you go about adding a new service to this applications? what tools would you need in order to be efficient?
+Try defining the main steps that you will need in order to add a new service.

+- **Adding Tracing and Centralized Logging**:

 - [Jenkins X](http://jenkins-x.io) &  [Tekton](http://tekton.dev): These applications and services were built using Jenkins X which provides CI/CD for Kubernetes and it uses [Tekton](http://tekton.dev) as the underlying pipeline engine.
 Both of these projects, Tekton and Jenkins X do and implement their own tools in a Kubernetes Native way (meaning that they follow kubernetes best practices and tap into the Kubernetes ecosystem to design and implement their own components).
 I strongly recommend you to check both of these projects, if you are planning to build, maintain and deploy multiple services in Kubernetes.